propelorm/Propel/cookbook/working-with-unit-tests.markdown

 ---
 layout: documentation
-title: Working With Unit Tests in PHPUnit
+title: Working With Unit Tests
 ---

 # Working With Unit Tests #

-Propel's test environment has a couple of requirements which should be setup before starting the PHPUnit.
+Propel's test environment has a couple of requirements which should be setup before running the test suite.

 ## Setup the environment ##

 ### PHP ###

-Install following php modules:
+Install following PHP modules:

     php5-mysql
     php5-sqlite
     php5-iconv

-Increase the `memory_limit` in your php.ini to something very high:
+Increase the `memory_limit` in your `php.ini` to something very high:

     memory_limit = 512M

-Setup a default timezone in your php.ini:
+Set a default timezone in your `php.ini`:

     date.timezone = Europe/Berlin

 ### MySQL ###

-Per default propels test suite uses the username `root` without a password.
+By default, the Propel test suite uses the username `root` without a password.
 This is the default setting on most platforms after installing MySQL.

 Create following databases: